 Note that while consultants may have insight into the application process, they cannot provide legal advice if they are not a licensed lawyer.
 This means that you will pay for a lawyer in addition to your consultant, added costs that you probably don’t want to have to think about paying.

-6. How does the consultant do security?
+6. How does the consultant manage store security?

 A good consultant knows the limits of their expertise.
 That’s why I partner with a well-respected cannabis security planning firm that charges just $1,000 for their comprehensive site-specific security plan.
-It’s an inexpensive and high-value security plan you can tell take to security integrators – you can even quote-shop to different integrators and go with the lowest price with respect to installation/hardware costs!
+It’s an inexpensive and high-value security plan you can tell take to security integrators – you can even quote-shop to different integrators and go with the lowest cost with respect to installation/hardware costs!